craigsapp/humlib/index.md

 =============

-Here is a short program that uses the minHumdrum library to convert a Humdrum file into a MIDI-like listing of notes.
+Here is a short program that uses the minHumdrum library to convert a Humdrum file into a MIDI-like listing of notes:

 ```cpp
 #include "minhumdrum.h"